Results Day and Clearing Advice for Parents and Guardians

 You should encourage your child to think carefully before they dive into finding a course at another university – just because they can, doesn’t mean they should.

-They probably put in a lot of work to find a university course that they were excited about starting.
+They probably put in a lot of work to find a university course they were excited about starting.
 They have sorted out accommodation and finance, both of which they will need to sort out again if they change universities.

-There are several dos and don’ts that parents should follow to ensure that, regardless of what grades your child gets, results day goes smoothly.
+There are several dos and don’ts parents should follow to ensure that, regardless of what grades your child gets, results day goes smoothly.

 1. Keep Calm